Centenary of the Saeima

-The Constitution of Latvia is the supreme law of the Republic of Latvia.
+The Saeima is the Parliament of the Republic of Latvia.
 There are 100 MPs in the Saeima.

 The work of the Saeima is divided into sessions.
 In the course of one year, there are three regular sessions of the Saeima – autumn, winter and spring sessions.
 Extraordinary sessions may be convened at any time during the recess between regular sessions.